AARP Hearing Center

 These are safe, conservative options if you want immediate access to your cash.
 Money market accounts come in two types: those issued by banks and credit unions, and those from investment companies such as Fidelity, Schwab and Vanguard.
 Both come with check-writing capabilities, allowing you to withdraw money without any delays or penalties.

 You can find current money market account offers on sites like Bankrate, Deposit Accounts and NerdWallet.
-Recently, a number of money market accounts on Bankrate were offering around 4 percent interest; on a $10,000 deposit, that equates to $400 a year in interest.
+Recently, the best money market accounts on Bankrate were offering around 4 percent interest; on a $10,000 deposit, that equates to $400 a year in interest.
 Bank deposits are guaranteed to at least $250,000 per institution by the Federal Deposit Insurance Corp.
 (FDIC) or National Credit Union Association (NCUA).

 Brokerage firms and mutual fund companies also have money market mutual funds, but they are not insured by the federal government.